ssorpg/MyGenome/TrimReads.md

 # Trimming Sequence Reads

 Raw sequence reads may contain adaptor contamination, reads that are too short, low-quality reads, and other undesirable features.
-Sequences trimming removes these elements from the sequence reads for more accurate assembly.
+Sequence trimming removes these elements from the sequence reads for more accurate assembly.

 1. ssh into the CS VM